 - Scarface: The World Is Yours.
 Careful in the trainyard when one of your employees is driving away.
 He will run you (or your lackey) over without a moment's hesitation.

 - In The Godfather games, your allies' firepower can be annoying when you're trying to get a specific Execution Style.
 Some other times all you want is to run away without escalating a situation, but they just have to open fire...

 - The guide NPC who functions as a newbie hint guide.
 Unfortunately, he likes to path around the players and can enter their normally safe houses, bringing the monsters howling at the doors inside with him.
-NPCs running from monsters who have gotten into their homes can also run to your house and open the door that kept them out.
+Non Player Characters running from monsters who have gotten into their homes can also run to your house and open the door that kept them out.

 - The baby slime summoned from the rare Slime Staff.
 It has Gameplay Ally Immortality and hits rather fast and can kill weaker enemies quickly.
 Unfortunately it can also negate your attacks due to the Mercy Invincibility the mobs have while being pummeled by the slime, thus your attacks don't always register.
 During hardmode, it quickly becomes obsolete due to its low attack power, and the higher defense hardmode monsters have.
 By that point you'll probably be better off killing things on your own rather than rely on the slime.